giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

-  To get information on this edge server as an entity in the "ane" entity domain, an ALTO client queries the properties "entity-domain-mappings" and "network-address" and gets a response as follows:
+  To get information on this edge server as an entity in the "ane" entity domain, an ALTO client can query the properties "entity-domain-mappings" and "network-address" and obtain a response as follows:

     POST /propmap/lookup/dc-ane HTTP/1.1
     Host: alto.example.com